minershive/hiveos-asic/README.md

 ```diff
 - Never upgrade your Antminer to firmware newer than 10.06.2019
 ```
-All newer versions of official firmware have defensive countermeasures against remote tampering, so you won't be able to install Hive Client or Hiveon ASIC Firmware.
+All newer versions of official firmware have defensive countermeasures against remote tampering, so you won't be able to install Hive OS Client or Hiveon ASIC Firmware.

 #### Get FARM_HASH
 To link ASIC to your Hive Farm you could use these options, sorted by ease: